We proved there was no evidence tying our client to the seized narcotics.

 If you have been charged with DUI, reckless driving, or a repeat speeding violation, your driving privileges are at risk.
 Although most traffic-based offenses are considered to be less serious than many other types of crimes, they can have a disproportionate impact on your life.
 Your case is likely to be especially serious if you are charged with a second or subsequent DUI offense.
 Virginia courts take impaired driving extremely seriously.
 Harsh mandatory minimum sentencing can apply after your second DUI charge in a 10-year period.

 Noorishad Law, P.C. will take the time to understand your needs and priorities as we work with you to develop an individualized defense strategy.
 Our experienced Ashburn criminal defense attorney has received positive reviews and testimonials from many satisfied clients.
-Contact our office at 703-542-4500 to schedule a free consultation.
+Contact our Ashburn criminal law attorney at 703-542-4500 to schedule a free consultation.